How does commercial property insurance coverage work?

 In addition to expensive equipment and real estate, automobiles might be among your company’s most valuable assets.
 Personal car insurance policies typically do not cover property damage or medical bills that result from accidents while driving for work.

 Businesses that own the vehicles used for work will need to purchase commercial auto insurance, which is required in almost every state and also covers theft.
-If business owners or employees drive their personal vehicles for work purposes, hired and non-owned auto insurance is recommended.
+If business owners or employees drive their personal vehicles for work purposes, hired and non-owned auto insurance (HNOA) is recommended.

 Compare commercial property insurance quotes from trusted companies with Insureon